klaviyo/klaviyo-react-native-sdk/README.md

 ### iOS

-Here's we'll create the native iOS SDK instance and initialize it with your Klaviyo public key.
+Here we'll create the native iOS SDK instance and initialize it with your Klaviyo public key.

 ```swift
 KlaviyoSDK().initialize(with: "YOUR_KLAVIYO_PUBLIC_API_KEY")